Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Acknowledgments

 \section{Acknowledgments}

-Author thanks the National Science Foundation for support under grant IIS-2211386 in duration of this project.
+Author thanks anonymous reviewers for insightful reviews which helped revise the work in a better context.
+Author thanks the National Science Foundation for support under grant IIS-2211386 in the duration of this project.
 Author thanks Sanjoy Dasgupta (UCSD) for helping to develop the preliminary ideas of the work.
 Author thanks Geelon So (UCSD) for many extended discussions on the project.
-Author also thanks Mikhail (Misha) Belkin (UCSD) and Enric Boix-Adserà (MIT) for a helpful discussion during a visit to Simons Insitute.
-The general idea of writing was developed while the author was visiting Simons Insitute (UC Berkeley) for a workshop for which the travel was supported by the National Science Foundation (NSF) and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and \#814639.
+Author also thanks Mikhail (Misha) Belkin (UCSD) and Enric Boix-Adserà (MIT) for helpful discussion during a visit to the Simons Insitute (UC Berkeley).
+The general idea of writing was developed while the author was visiting the Simons Institute (UC Berkeley) for a workshop for which the travel was supported by the National Science Foundation (NSF) and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and \#814639.